gapself/machine-learning-projects/README.md

     * Building a neural networks model in Python that recognizes human emotions.
 Transferring the model to real time with OpenCV :
   <a href='https://github.com/gapself/machine-learning-projects/tree/main/image-recognition-projects/emotion-recognition-MA'>./image-recognition-projects/emotion-recognition-MA/</a>
 3. from Codecademy course, including : MACHINE LEARNING/AI ENGINEERING
-4. that I solve in my free time
+4. I do in my free time

 ### Environment: